izcheung/mySQLWorkBenchUserDoc/docs/task2.md

     SELECT * FROM <ViewName>;
     ```

-3. Click the refresh button to see your view appear on the schema pane and make sure the query results match those from the join query in the [Combine multiple tables](#combine-multiple-tables) section.
+3. Click the refresh button to see your view appear on the schema pane and make sure the query results match those from the join query in the [Combine multiple tables](#combine-multiple-tables) section:

     !!! success
         ![Image title](images/CreateView.jpg)

 4. Follow instructions in [Update a table record](task1.md#update-a-table-record){:target="_blank"} to update a record in one of the original tables.

 5. Refer to step 2 in this section to verify that the view's content has indeed been updated to mirror the changes made to the original table.
-Observe how the view automatically updates to reflect these changes, showcasing its dynamic connection to the source data.
+Observe how the view automatically updates to reflect these changes, showcasing its dynamic connection to the source data:

     !!! success
         ![Update View](images/UpdateView.jpg)